Junior Hockey: WarHawks looks to the playoffs | ExBulletin

 After being named captain last season, helping Willmar to a 22-18 record and attending the postseason, Dekraai will reprise his role.

-WarHawks head coach Kirk Olimb shed some light on the local defender and what he brings to the junior hockey club.
+WarHawks’ head coach Kirk Olimb sheds some light on the local defender and what he brings to the junior hockey club.

-Olimb added that it was not just based on skill why Dekraai will be captain again and a central point in this year’s success, but also on the attitude he brings to the team.
+Olimb added that it was not just skill-based why Dekraai will once again be captain and a focal point of this year’s success, but also the attitude he brings to the team.

 After taking on the captaincy role last season, Dekraai says he is now more comfortable with that title heading into the coming season.

-Its definitely more of a responsibility, he said.
-Because they became captain last year, as one of the younger guys, the other guys helped me a little bit and showed me a little bit more of the ropes for this coming season.
+“It’s definitely more of a responsibility,” he said.
+“Last year I became captain and being one of the younger guys, the other guys helped me a little bit and showed me a little bit more of the tricks of the trade for this coming season.

 Dekraai is the only Willmar athlete on the roster.